andreas-kupries/aktive/doc/ref/sink_statistics.md

 Syntax: __aktive op image mean-stddev__ src ?(param value)...?

 Returns a 2-element list containing lower and upper bounds for the image values, based on the image's mean and a multiple of its standard deviation.

+This operator is __strict__ in its single input.
+The computed pixels are not materialized and just used for the calculation of the statistics.

 |Parameter|Type|Default|Description|
 |:---|:---|:---|:---|